About the Canada Excellence Research Chairs Nominees Program

 The CERC program offers eligible Canadian, degree-granting institutions an opportunity to establish highly-funded research chairs in the areas that align with the Government of Canada’s science, technology and innovation priorities.

 Nominees must be full professors or associate professors expected to be promoted to full professor within one or two years of the nomination.
-Alternatively, if they come from outside the academic sector, nominees must possess the qualifications necessary to be appointed at these levels.
+Alternatively, if they come from outside the academic sector, nominees must have the qualifications necessary to be appointed at these levels.

-Researchers who hold a full-time academic appointment at a Canadian institution are eligible to be nominated; however, they may not be nominated by the institution at which they currently hold their appointment.
-If an institution nominates a researcher who is currently at a Canadian institution, the institution must demonstrate the net benefit to the country in moving the researcher from one Canadian institution to another.
+Researchers who hold a full-time academic appointment at a Canadian institution are eligible to be nominated; but, they may not be nominated by the institution at which they currently hold their appointment.
+If an institution nominates a researcher who is currently at a Canadian institution, the institution must prove the net benefit to the country in moving the researcher from one Canadian institution to another.
 Please consult the Canada Excellence Research Chair Program website for full program information, including further details on eligibility criteria.

 McMaster University is located on the traditional territories of the Haudenosaunee and Mississauga Nations, and within the lands protected by the “Dish With One Spoon” wampum agreement.